Community-led development "The Apache Way"

 Part of the Apache Way is the concept of hats - when PMC members do work on Apache lists, they are expected to act as individuals, wearing their PMC hat; i.e. on behalf of their PMC's project, and not influenced by other parties.
 Likewise, it is important that your project as a whole is run independently of commercial influence, and presents the public perception that the project is run independently.
 There should be no question in the minds of average users on the website or the mailing lists that the project is run solely by the PMC, and not by any other organizations.

 Projects must ensure that their average user can find all information and code necessary to use the product in its common use cases solely on the project's own website.
 A normal user should be able to learn about the product from the project's own materials, and must be able to use the product solely under the Apache License or other Apache Legal Affairs approved licenses in software that is distributed from this or other Apache projects.

 Projects must not endorse or promote the work of third parties, nor allow third party influence to affect the future of the project for specific outside organizations.

 Note that per-project Thanks and Support pages are allowed to recognize specific vendors who have donated services or licenses to the project, or who are well-known vendors who provide outside support for the project.
 However these must be factual entries, not advertisements, and must not show favoritism to any particular vendor(s).
-(Note: further details on how to structure and manage Thanks and Support pages will be provided)
+Recommended best practices for Thanks and Support pages are provided.